-• Configuring X11 Server (2 see page 10)
+- Server-specific Notes (see page 17)

 2.3.3 Configuring X11 Server

 The following topic describes how to configure X11 to run TrackStudio.

 TrackStudio does not contain graphical libraries for generating colors, fonts or other AWT information.
 Java relies on your system's libraries for providing such information, and so an environment capable of providing AWT information and a graphics card (for exporting to static formats) are required.